jacekkopecky/equations/README.md

 todo:

-- when kid inputs values, give 3-1 stars? for first-third attempt; or just a point for solving with up to three checks?
-- allow kid to give up and ask for the answer (no stars) - show me the answers button
-- increase progress number (seed)
+- move-to-next button (if we have moveToNext: replace to={moveToNext})
+- give 3-1 stars (score points) for first-third attempt? should score be given only if answered within a given number of attempts?

 - maybe keep record of each of the first 3 tries
-- keep time but maybe don't use it just yet (maybe later award extra type of point (not counted but showing) for being within some time)
+- keep time better? maybe later award extra type of point (not counted but showing) for being within some time.

-- let kid write, remember it in local storage
 - let overview allow the user to make a normal level a challenge, if the assignment (n) hasn't been attempted yet

 - add tutorial levels that don't get randomly selected when we're above this level, and get played before the first challenge of a given level, and any level has a link to its tutorial level